 Organizational values are ideally set as part of strategic planning when an organization is just being set up (alongside a mission and a vision).
 If you have already been running your nonprofit for months or even years without identifying core organizational values, no worries.
 You can (and should) still determine them!

-Note that at times, nonprofit mission, vision, values, and goals all get mixed up.
+At times, the concepts of nonprofit missions, visions, values, and goals get mixed up.
 Here’s how you can differentiate them:

 Why Your Nonprofit Organization Needs Core Values